zachvalenta/notes-sw/svc/src.md

 OPTIONS
 * _Dagger_: created by the guy who created Docker, used Cuelang https://github.com/dagger/dagger https://news.ycombinator.com/item?id=30857012
 * _Github Actions_: 🗄️ `git.md` Github / Actions
+> you get a cool deployments tab on the repo as well that shows what's processing

 ---